 There’s absolutely A LOT to do in Langkawi, and a three-day Langkawi itinerary will be barely enough to get you started.
 The jungle is lush and filled with wildlife.
 And there are many beautiful beaches in Langkawi.
 Party lovers will probably want to stay nearby the popular Pantai Cenang, with its overdeveloped tourist village.
 But the best natural spots in Langkawi are on the other beaches, where many resorts abound.
 This said, it’s totally possible to visit Langkawi on the cheap.

 Things to do in Langkawi in 3 Days

-- Take one of the popular sunset cruises and have a BBQ dinner floating on the sea.
+- Take one of the popular Langkawi sunset cruises and have a BBQ dinner floating on the sea.
 Check prices and book here.

 - Visit the Seven Wells Waterfalls as a half-day trip.

-- Go on 660-meter-high Langkawi Sky Bridge and enjoy some of Malaysia’s most breathtaking views.
+- Go on the 660-meter-high Langkawi Sky Bridge and enjoy some of Malaysia’s most breathtaking views.
 Buy your ticket and skip the long queues here.

 - Chill at Pantai Cenang and wait for sunset to drink a lazy sundowner while the local beach bums play fire on the shore.

 - Fly and abseil over the majestic forest of Gunung Machinchang Geo Park on a zipline adventure.
 And maybe spot a monkey or twenty-two.
 You can pre-book your tickets here via Klook.

 - Visit the Tropical Fruit Farm (MARDI Agrotech Farm) and take a selfie with a giant jackfruit.

 - Hop on a boat for an exciting mangrove tour of Langkawi’s shores.